 Complete Control Over the Business

 Since there is no distinction between the owner and the business in the eyes of the law, the owner has complete control over the business.
 All the decisions are for the owner to make without seeking approval from a partner (as is the case in Partnerships) or the Board of Directors (in the case of Corporations).
 This gives the owner the freedom to drive his business in the direction he wishes to go.

 Less Costly to Form

-While other forms of business organizations need filling some Federal and State government forms and pay significant fees, to form a sole proprietorship firm, the proprietor has to fill out fairly simple state government forms and pay a very small fee.
+While other forms of business organizations need filling out some Federal and State government forms and pay significant fees, to form a sole proprietorship firm, the proprietor has to fill out fairly simple state government forms and pay a very small fee.
 Hence, for small and medium-sized businesses, sole proprietorship firms tend to be an affordable model to start and maintain.

-Unlike corporations and some other forms of business, a sole proprietorship firm does not need to file an annual report with the federal and state agencies or to publish its periodic results in the public domain.
+Unlike corporations and some other forms of business, a sole proprietorship firm does not need to file an annual report with federal and state agencies or to publish its periodic results in the public domain.
 This provides the owner with the benefit of business confidentiality.
 Confidentiality, e.g., allows the owner of the firm to keep his monthly sales figure, growth rates, cash balance with the firm, etc., secret from the competitors of the firm.
 Based on this knowledge, competitors may seek this information to compete effectively with the firm.

 Minimal Reporting Requirements